danbz/aesthetic-programming/source/4-DataCapture/Readme.md

 - `let button;`: First step is to declare the object by assigning a name.
 - `button = createButton('like');`: Create a button and consider what text is to be displayed.
-- `button.style("xxx","xxxx");`: This is the CSS standard, where the first argument is a selection and the second is a declaration block.
+- `button.style("xxx","xxxx");`: This is the CSS standard, where the first argument is a selection/selector and the second is a declaration block/attributes.
 For example if you want to set the font color, then you can put in "color" and "#fff" respectively.[^Style] For this specific sample code, all the styling is copied from the Facebook interface directly (as of 2015) by looking into their CSS source code.
 Styling includes `display`, `color`, `padding`, `text-decoration`, `font-size`, `font-weight`, `border-radius`, `border`, `text-shadow`, `background` and `filter`, with the addition of `transform`.
 - `button.mousePressed(clearance());`: This specifies what to do (which function to call) when the program listens to the mousePressed event.
 Within the customized function `clearance()`, the `clear()` is a JavaScript built-in function and in this case is included to clear the screen.
 - `button.size();`: This sets the size of the button in terms of its width and height.
 - `button.position();` This sets the position of the button.